Registered ISO 9001: 2015

 The Tackiness Test

-• Loop tack test: This is a quantitative and repeatable tackiness test in which a loop of adhesive tape sticks to the tensile tester machine's probe.
-This records tensile strength in numerical values.
+• Loop Tack Test: This quantitative test measures the tape's tackiness by sticking a loop of adhesive tape to a probe on a tensile tester machine, which records tensile strength in numerical values.

-• Rolling ball test: This method uses a steel ball that rolls from the top of an incline over a track made of the sticky side of the tape.
-The shorter the distance the ball rolls, the better the tack quality.
+• Rolling Ball Test: In this method, a steel ball rolls down an incline over the tape's sticky side.
+The shorter the distance the ball rolls, the better the tape's tack quality.

 Styles of Adhesive Tapes

-• Single-coated tape: This is the most basic composition found in adhesive tapes, where the adhesive film sits on one side of the carrier, like in duct tape.
+• Single-Coated Tape: The most basic form, where the adhesive layer is applied to one side of the carrier, like in duct tape.

 Types of Adhesive Tapes